sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 Files often come up as caching targets, but `java.io.File` just carries the file name, so it's not very useful on its own for the purpose of caching.

-For file caching, sbt provides a facility called `sbt.util.FileFunction.cached(...)` to cache file inputs and outputs.
+For file caching, sbt provides a facility called [sbt.util.FileFunction.cached(...)][apidoc-FileFunction-cached] to cache file inputs and outputs.
 The following example implements a cached task that counts the number of lines in `*.md` and outputs `*.md` under cross target directory with the number of lines as their contents.

 @@snip [build.sbt]($root$/src/sbt-test/ref/caching-file-function/build.sbt) {}